God reigns over the nations. God sits on his holy throne. Psalm 47:8

 The Evils of Oppression

-7 Then I returned and saw all the futility under the sun.
+7 Then I returned and saw futility under the sun.

 9 Two are better than one, because they have a good reward for their labor.
-10 For if one falls, the other will lift him up; but woe to him who is alone when he falls, and doesn’t have another to lift him up.
-11 Again, if two lie together, then they have warmth; but how can one keep warm alone?
+10 For if one falls, the other will lift him up, but woe to him who is alone when he falls and does not have another to lift him up.
+11 Again, if two lie together, then they have warmth, but how can one keep warm alone?
 12 Though one can be overpowered, two can withstand him.
 A three stranded cord is not easily broken.

 The Futility of Power

 13 Better is a poor and wise youth than an old and foolish king who no longer knows how to receive admonition.
-14 For out of prison he came out to be king; yes, in his kingdom he was born poor.
+14 For from prison he came to be king, though in his own kingdom he was born poor.
 15 I saw all the living who walk under the sun, that they were with the youth, the other, who succeeded him.
 16 There was no end to all of his followers—yet those who come later will not be pleased with him.
 Surely this also is worthless chasing after wind.

 Approaching God with Awe

-1 Guard your steps when you go to the house of God; for to draw near to listen is better than to give the sacrifice of fools, for they do not know that they are doing wrong.
-2 Do not speak rashly, and do not let your heart be hasty to utter anything before God; for God is in heaven, and you are on earth.
+1 Guard your steps when you go to the house of God.
+Drawing near to listen is better than offering the sacrifice of fools, for they do not know that they are doing wrong.
+2 Do not speak rashly and do not let your heart be hasty to utter anything before God, for God is in heaven, and you are on earth.
 Therefore let your words be few.
 3 For as dreams come from a multitude of concerns, so a fool’s speech comes with a multitude of words.

 Wealth is Meaningless

-8 If you see the oppression of the poor, and the violence of injustice and righteousness in a district, do not marvel at the matter, for one official is watched over by a higher one, and there are officials over them.
+8 If you see the oppression of the poor and the violation of justice and righteousness in a district, do not marvel at the matter, for one official is watched over by a higher one, and there are officials over them.
 9 Moreover the profit of the earth is for all.
 The king profits from the field.

 13 There is a grievous tragedy which I have seen under the sun: wealth hoarded by its owner to his harm.
 14 Those riches perish by misfortune, and if he has fathered a son, there is nothing to hand down to him.
 15 As he came out of his mother’s womb, naked shall he go again as he came, and shall take nothing in hand to carry away for all his labor.
 16 This also is a grievous tragedy, that in all points as he came, so shall he go.
 And what profit does he have who labors for the wind?
 17 All his days he also eats in darkness, he is frustrated, and has sickness and wrath.